What Is Everyday Diversity?

 Children's books with indigenous characters are few and far between, so I was delighted to find a charming book like My Heart Fills with Happiness in our library's collection.

 This short book reads like a poem and has wonderful illustrations.
 A young girl tells us what kinds of things fill her heart with happiness: “…the face of someone I love…bannock baking in the oven…the sun dancing on my cheeks…” all images that bring up different sensory experiences.
 We see the girl being cuddled by her mother, dancing with a colorful shawl, and listening to stories told by a grandmother.
 The illustrations are simple and bright, and evoke the joys and closeness of the indigenous community.
 (The book is dedicated to “the former Indian Residential School students and their families.)
 As far as I can tell, this title is only available as a board book.
 I would love to see it with bigger pictures that could be shared more easily with a group.

-is another board book that features the native peoples of Canada.
+Little You is another board book that features the native peoples of Canada.
 It’s a tender poem to a toddler that shows everyday things like cuddling on a blanket with parents, floating in a boat with dad, and watching the fish in the water.
-Little You

 One of my favorite couplets in the poem shows the child first watching butterflies around a flower and then dancing along with mom and the dog.
 The accompanying text reads “Little star with little wings/ Let’s all dance let’s all sing.”
 The illustrations feature a subtle palette that looks like cut paper and the pictures are charming without being cutesy.
 The author dedicates the book to Eddie Vedder of Pearl Jam among other, and says “Mahsi cho!’ which means “Thank you!” in the Gwich'in Dene language.

 I Am Bigger Than...

 I am always on the lookout for books that help toddlers with concepts, and this one fits the bill nicely.